-This title is not available for online sale.
-Please call 212-650-4120 or view our transition page for more information.The Music whose intense, inherent emotion embodies the ancient soul and culture of tried but resilient people is experiencing a resurgence today with a universal appeal far beyond its origins.
+This product is now available from the Transcontinental Music Publications web site, a division of the American Conference of Cantors.
+Please view our transition page for more information.The Music whose intense, inherent emotion embodies the ancient soul and culture of tried but resilient people is experiencing a resurgence today with a universal appeal far beyond its origins.

 Transcontinental Music has teamed up with renowned ethnomusicologist, documentarian, and klezmer musician Yale Strom to create an incredible compilation of nigunim, horas, bulgars, and more.
 The Absolutely Complete Klezmer Songbook features melody lines and chords for 313 songs - one to keep you busy for every day of the year (excluding shabbes) - many of the songs included were collected from the field by Strom himself in Eastern Europe and published in this collection for the first time ever.
 Within the Absolutely Complete Klezmer Songbook you will find a number of exclusive and out of print lost treasures not available anywhere else.